CellAg Landscape

 Universities in Germany

 The one thing Germany stands out with is the creation of the first professorship ever in cellular agriculture.
 Prof. Dr. Marius Henkel got hold of this position in September 2022, building on this professorship at the Technical University of Munich (TUM) School of Life Sciences.
 Within this professorship, Prof. Dr. Henkel views cellag as the process of replacing conventionally produced animal agricultural products with biotechnological methods, including cultured meat as well as precision fermentation.
-The research will focus on bringing together various disciplines, including biology, engineering and food technology to first combat difficulties in today’s bio-scaffolding processes, which are necessary for a growing tissue to be supplied with sufficient nutrients.
-The plan is to generate mathematical-physical models to enable calculations on how far the nutrients can penetrate the tissue.
-These models will be linked with artificial intelligence to predict the best conditions for cultured meat to grow.
+The professorship has since grown into a dedicated research group, with PhD students working on topics spanning sustainability assessment, microfluidics, perfusion bioreactors, and scaffold development, including a collaboration with the professorship of fungal biotechnology on natural scaffold materials for cultured meat.
+Prof. Henkel has also expressed ambitions to build a full study programme on the science of cultivated meat and to establish strong links with the industry.

 While the TUM supports Germany-based research in cellag with a professorship, there are further universities playing their part in the cellag space.